emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/software.md

 If you want to manipulate with disk images, please follow this [link][cpmtools]{:target="_blank"}.

 Most of the disk images were borrowed from great [simh][simh]{:target="_blank"} emulator.
-It's obvious that some images were modified for simh.
-On the other hand, it's not that obvious if the original images would actually work at all.
+Some of them were modified for simh.
+On the other hand, it's not that obvious if the original images worked at all.

 Tested and fully-functional images were: